mcclatchy/pill-boxer/README.md

 ## About v1.0

 The original version of Pillboxer was built with `gulp` and mostly-vanilla JS.
-Parts of the code reamins in this branch for now.
-The remainder of the app can be found in the other branch.
+It can be found under the tag `archive/v1`.
+To restore this branch use: `git checkout -b v1 archive/v1`.